 It is also possible that the probable link between insulin resistance, diabetes and Alzheimer’s means blood tests could show the disease in someone well before symptoms occur.
 Another protein called IRS-1 is commonly associated with diabetes but has also been linked to Alzheimer’s.
 Studies have shown that someone with Alzheimer’s has more IRS-1 than even someone with diabetes.

 Some of these are targeting the detection of Alzheimer’s three years in advance of symptoms, while others may detect the condition as far as 10 years in advance of physical symptoms.
 Regardless of the approach, blood tests significantly speed up the diagnosis process.
 Lab work will be able to detect Alzheimer’s in as little as 24 hours, compared with the many months it currently takes to receive a diagnosis.
 Patients, instead of being subject to a PET scan or a painful spinal tab, will simply give a blood sample.
 Because a blood test is a highly automated process, diagnosing Alzheimer’s becomes inexpensive and easy rather than time-consuming and involving multiple specialists.
 High accuracy allows for definitive answers, not families seeking opinions from multiple specialists.

-Lastly, because blood tests will allow us to receive a diagnosis of Alzheimer’s long before we start to show any symptoms of the condition, it will change treatment.
-Rather than symptom management (the current strategy for combating Alzheimer’s), the focus becomes preventing or delaying the disease from progressing to where symptoms impact the life of the patient.
-It may be possible, for instance, to lessen the buildup of plaques in the brain through medication.
+Potentially blood tests will allow patients to receive a diagnosis of Alzheimer’s long before they start to show any symptoms.
+This can lead to a change in treatment.
+The current strategy for combating Alzheimer’s is symptom management.
+Potentially the focus could shift to preventing or delaying the disease from progressing, so symptoms do not impact the life of the patient.

 Another interesting finding in the study of Alzheimer’s is related to the eye.
 Researchers have found that people with Alzheimer’s have a part of their retina that is thinner than in people without the disease.
 It may be possible that a basic eye exam could, in the future, tell whether someone has Alzheimer’s or another dementia.
 And some of the proteins associated with Alzheimer’s (described above) can also be detected in eye fluid in the front part of the eye.